ColeC27/MangaPinDesktop-Releases/README.md

 App auto-updates, no need to redownload.

 #### DISCLAIMER:
 The app is unsigned, as that would mean paying hundreds each year.
-That means it may be more difficult to open than other apps you are used to.
-Read the bottom of this document for instructions.
+Due to this, MangaPin Desktop may be more difficult to open than other apps you are used to.
+Read the bottom of this document for instructions if needed.

 ## Download Latest Release: